 It has been a few months since the iPhone 12 and iPhone 12 Pro series were released.
 Apple has also released a number of iOS 14 updates to fix bugs and add new features to the OS.
-Usually, it takes a few months for jailbreak to be available for a new release of iOS or a new iPhone.
-With the iPhone 12 series now available for over two months, is it possible to jailbreak them?
+Usually, it takes a few months for a jailbreak to be available for a new release of iOS or a new iPhone.
+With the iPhone 12 series now available for nearly six months, is it possible to jailbreak them?

 An iPhone 7 owner has been able to get Ubuntu up and running on his jailbroken device.
 What’s even more impressive is that the iPhone 7 used by Reddit user /u/newhacker1746 had a dead storage chip due to which it no longer worked properly.